Guide to Christmas Club Accounts

 If you want to save money for the holidays but aren’t sure a Christmas Club account is right for you, consider these options.

-• Certificate of Deposit.
-A certificate of deposit (or CD) generally offers a higher interest rate than a savings account but comes with a term.
+• Certificate of deposit: A certificate of deposit (CD) generally offers a higher interest rate than a savings account but comes with a term.
 The bank holds your money for anywhere from months to years, and you collect the interest when the CD matures at the end of the term.
-Since a CD will lock up your money for a specific amount of time (typically between six months and 18 months, but shorter and longer terms are available), you may need to plan this right to have funds available for holiday expenses.
+Since a CD will lock up your money for a specific amount of time (typically between 3 months and 5 years, but some institutions offer terms as short as one month or as long as 10 years or more), you may need to plan this right to have funds available for holiday expenses.

-• High-yield Savings Account.
-These high-yield bank accounts earn significantly more interest than standard savings; you may find the best rates at online banks.
+• High-yield savings account: These high-yield bank accounts earn significantly more interest than standard savings.
+You may find higher rates at online banks compared to brick-and-mortar banks.
 However, the accessibility of these funds can be a downside.
 We all know how tempting it can be to transfer money from savings to checking when an unexpected household expense or special occasion comes up.

 The Takeaway